 All completed applications undergo an assessment by two to three Executive Committee members to determine if the applicant should be invited to interview.
 Two assigned reviewers make independent determinations concerning the merits of an application.
 If there is disagreement between the first two reviewers, the application goes to a third who breaks the tie.
 Applicants with two positive responses will be invited to interview.
 Those who receive negative responses will not be considered any further for admission.
 Selected applicants will receive an invitation to interview between October and March.

-Please note: all regional applicants are considered as a cohort, which means they are compared to other applicants from that particular pool (Montana applicants are compared to other Montana applicants, for example).
+All regional applicants are considered as a cohort, which means they are compared to other applicants from that particular pool (Montana applicants are compared to other Montana applicants, for example).
+Washington residents may interview as part of the Seattle or Spokane cohort, depending on their preferred site for the Foundations Phase.
 Washington applicants who prefer to spend their Foundations Phase in Spokane will also be considered as a cohort.
-These applicants will interview in Spokane, and will be compared to other Spokane interviewees rather than to the entire Washington applicant pool.
+These applicants will be compared to other Spokane interviewees rather than to the entire Washington applicant pool.
 Interview assignments will be made based on the applicant's preference in the secondary application.
 Please direct questions to the Office of Admissions: (206) 543-7212.

 The interviewers are looking for your approach to solving problems.
 They want to know how you “think on your feet” and are as interested in your process as they are in your answer.

 - Define the problem: If you have been asked a question or been given a patient scenario, rephrase the question or situation to make sure you understood it correctly.
 If not, ask for clarification.

 - Tell the interviewers what you know about the problem.